What is an ISA? Our guide to Individual Savings Accounts

 Cash ISAs offer much of the same functionality as a regular savings account, but with the addition of the tax-free ISA allowance.
 Tax treatment depends on individual circumstances and may change in the future.
 There are three primary types of Cash ISA:

-• Fixed Rate Cash ISAs give you a fixed rate of interest on your savings that won't change for a set duration.
+- Fixed Rate Cash ISAs give you a fixed rate of interest on your savings that won't change for a set duration.
 You'll typically get a higher rate of interest than you would with variable rate accounts.
 There are cash withdrawal restrictions when it comes to Fixed Rate Cash ISAs, and withdrawals can lead to a loss of interest.

-• Instant Access ISAs allow you to make unlimited withdrawals.
+- Instant Access ISAs allow you to make unlimited withdrawals.
 Typically offering a variable interest rate.

-What is a Stocks and Shares ISA?
+What's a Stocks and Shares ISA?

-With a Stocks and Shares ISA, you can put your money in all sorts of investments, including shares, funds, trusts, and bonds.
+With a Stocks and Shares ISA, you can put your money in a range of investments, including shares, funds, trusts and bonds.
+The value of investments can go down as well as up.

-You can only open one Lifetime ISA, but you can keep putting money into it until you're 50.
-You can access the money whenever you like, but you'll only receive the 25% bonus if you use your funds towards your first home or retirement after you turn 60.
+You can only open one Lifetime ISA, but you can keep putting money into it until you’re 50.
+You can access the money whenever you like, but you’ll only receive the 25% bonus if you use your funds towards your first home, or retirement after you turn 60.
 Take it out for anything else and the government will take back 25% of the total pot.

-What is a Junior ISA?
+What's a Junior ISA?

 A Children's or Junior ISA allows you to save money for your child until they're 18.
 They work like normal ISAs – for example, you can choose a Cash ISA or Stocks and Shares ISA – but the tax-free allowance is lower at £9,000.
 You'll need to open the account on behalf of your child as their parent or guardian.